Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 • Connect with fellow IENs, particularly those from your home country.

-• Learn to drive in the U.S., as it is essential for getting to most locations.
+• Learn to drive in the U.S. or Canada, as it is essential for getting to most locations.

 • Research the culture, climate, geography, and other aspects of your desired living area.